Echinacea

 Is Echinacea safe to take daily?

 Echinacea has a Cooling energy and Pungent post-digestive effect.
 Key cautions: Traditionally avoided in autoimmune conditions (lupus, rheumatoid arthritis, multiple sclerosis) due to immune-stimulating activity, though some modern herbalists dispute this based on echinacea's modulatory rather than purely stimulatory mechanism.
 Individuals with Asteraceae allergies should use with caution.
-Always work with a practitioner to determine the right daily regimen for your constitution.
+Daily use generally fits when the herb matches the constitution and current state of balance (prakriti and vikriti).

 What is the recommended dosage for Echinacea?

 Tincture: 2-5 ml, every 2-3 hours at onset of illness, reducing to 3 times daily as symptoms improve.
 Dried root: 1-2 grams, 3 times daily.
 Standardized extract: 300-500 mg (standardized to 4% phenols), 3 times daily.
 For prevention: lower doses, 1-2 ml tincture or 300 mg extract, 1-2 times daily for up to 10 days, then off for 3-4 days.
 Most effective when started within 24-48 hours of symptom onset.
-Dosage should always be adjusted based on your individual constitution (prakriti) and current state of balance (vikriti).
+Classical dosing is constitution-specific — prakriti and current vikriti both shape the working range for any individual.

 Can I take Echinacea with other herbs?